Douglashwang82/github-75-progress/cheatsheet.md

 18. Are there any constraints on the range of input values?
 19. Is parallel processing or multi-threading applicable?
 20. Are there any mathematical properties or patterns
+21. Two pointers: head and tail, slow and fast.